mate-academy/spring-boot-aop-code-examples/quiz-en.md

 ## AOP (quiz)

-1. A moment during the execution of a program, such as the execution of a method or the handling of an exception is called ...
+1. A specific moment in the application such as method execution or exception handling has the name ...
+- `target`
 - `join point`
-- `advice`
 - `pointcut`
 - `aspect`

-2. A logic executed by an aspect at a particular join point is called ...
+2. A logic executed by an aspect at a particular join point has the name ...
 - `join point`
 - `advice`
 - `pointcut`
-- `aspect`
+- `introduction`

-3. A predicate that matches join points is called ...
+3. A predicate that matches join points has the name ...
-- `join point`
+- `weaving`
 - `advice`
 - `pointcut`
 - `aspect`

-5. A module containing the logic linked to many other parts of the program, but which is not related to the program's primary function is called ...
+5. A module containing the logic linked to many other parts of the program, but which is not related to the program's primary function has the name ...
-- `join point`
+- `introduction`
 - `advice`
 - `pointcut`
 - `aspect`